murabus/murabus/content/research/worksinprogress.md

 ---

-Local News and Incumbency Advantage with Johanna Dunaway.
+"Subnational Unit Proliferation and Electoral Dynamics" (with Sabri Ciftci)

-Social Context, Local News, and Voter Confidence with Johanna Dunaway.
+"Social Context, Local News, and Voter Confidence" (with Johanna Dunaway)

-Local News, Incumbency Effects, and Electoral Fortunes with Johanna Dunaway and Paru Shah.
+"Local news and Political Competition" (with Johanna Dunaway)

-Spatial Analysis of Local News Decline with Johanna Dunaway.
+"Consequences of Subnational Unit Proliferation"

-Subnational Unit Proliferation and Electoral Dynamics with Sabri Ciftci.
+"Local News, Incumbency Effects, and Electoral Fortunes" (with Johanna Dunaway and Paru Shah)

-Consequences of Subnational Unit Proliferation.
+"Political Economy of Demographic Aging" (with Margarita Estévez-Abe)

-Political Economy of Demographic Aging with Margarita Estévez-Abe.
+"Spatial Analysis of Local News Decline" (with Johanna Dunaway)

-Local Media Access and Voter Confidence with Sakshi Bhalla.
+"Local Media Access and Voter Confidence" (with Sakshi Bhalla)